 —Payment of this fee does not insure a place in our school but does serve to keep your child's name on our list of prospective students.
 When the registration process begins in the early spring, we give priority to continuing students and siblings, and then proceed to offer spaces on the basis of order on the waiting list.
 We try to maintain a healthy mix of boys and girls in each class, and may give preference to boys or girls as needed to provide a balanced social grouping.

 —The date of our receipt of the wait list form and fee determines your child's place on the wait list.

 Tuition fees are based on a September through June calendar and divided into ten monthly payments.
 Full fees are due for the months in which holidays occur.
 No refund is given for days missed, including absence for illness.
-Fees for 2020-2021 will be published soon; you can download the 2019-2020 tuition schedule (pdf) for general reference.
+For complete tuition information, please download the 2020-2021 tuition schedule (pdf).

 Bills are sent out at the beginning of each month.
 Payment is due by the 25th of the month; a $15 late fee will be charged for tuition not received by the 25th.
 In addition, there will be a charge at an annual interest rate of 18% (1.5% per month) on any unpaid balance over 30 days.
 There will be a $10 fee charged for all returned checks.
 Billing questions should be addressed to our Chief Operating Officer, Rose Lofrano, at firstname.lastname@example.org or (415) 246-4941.

 Late pick-up from Child Care results in additional fees.
 When the first incident of lateness occurs, a $5 fine is charged for any part of each 15-minute segment of time.
 Subsequent lateness incidents may result in a $25 fine for any part of each 15-minute segment of time.
 Abuse of pick-up promptness may result in loss of Child Care privileges.
 Questions regarding Child Care hours should be addressed to the Preschool Director or the Child Care staff.